tc39/proposal-canonical-tz/README.md

 ## Polyfill

 A polyfill is not available yet for this proposal.
-Please ignore the `polyfill` folder, as it contains only placeholder content copied from the Temporal proposal repo.
+Please ignore the `polyfill` folder, as it contains only placeholder code copied from the Temporal proposal repo.

 ## Contents